kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

   flaky-update-dep-dd78944f4-zczmw   0/1     Running   0          90s
 ```

-Let's roll back to previous version.
+Let's roll back to the previous version.
 This may come in handy if you ever are in a panic mode and need to roll an update back:

 ```console
 $ kubectl rollout undo deployment flaky-update-dep